 3226 SW SKYLINE PKWY

 Call to make your appointment:

-Find out what you should know before your first appointment, click on the Therapy tap or give me a call.
+Find out what you should know before your first appointment, click on the Therapy tab or give me a call.

-After the consultation, I will instruct you how to lie on the table -- face up or face down, and underneath the sheet or towel -- and then leaves the room.
-I will knock or ask if you are ready before entering.
+After the consultation, the therapist will instruct you how to lie on the table, face up or face down, and then leave the room to give you time to get comfortable.

 Swedish Massage: In all Swedish massage, the therapist lubricates the skin with massage oil and performs various massage strokes.
 These movements warm up the muscle tissue, releasing tension and gradually breaking up muscle "knots" or adhered tissues, called adhesions.
 Swedish massage promotes relaxation, among other health benefits.